-8.1.4 Turn-On and Turn-Off Switching Energy
+6.1.4 Turn-On and Turn-Off Switching Energy

-The turn-on and turn-off switching energy shown in $\boxtimes$ 7-11 represent the energy absorbed by the low-side device during the turn-on and turn-off transients of the circuit.
-As the circuit in $\boxtimes$ 8-1 represents a boost converter with input shorted to output, the switching energy is dissipated in the low-side device.
-The turn-on transition is lossy while the turn-off transition is essentially lossless with the output capacitance energy charged by the inductor current.
+The turn-on and turn-off switching energy shown in Figure 5-11 represent the energy absorbed by the lowside device during the turn-on and turn-off transients of the circuit.
+As the circuit in Figure 6-1 represents a boost converter with input shorted to output, the switching energy is dissipated in the low-side device.
+The hard-switching turn-on loss composes of Coss loss of the half-bridge and the turn-on overlap loss while the turn-off loss is negligible as the inductor current is mainly charging the output capacitance of the device.
 The turn-on and turn-off losses have been calculated from experimental waveforms by integrating the product of the drain current with the drain-source voltage over the turn-on and turn-off times, respectively.
 The skew of probes for voltage and current are very important for accurate measurement of turn-on and turn-off energy.